Imsachin010/UDR-Fused-CNN-Models/Readme.md

 This model addresses the dynamic landscape of multiple cancer research and treatment approaches for large-scale datasets, including Breast cancer, Lung cancer, Alzheimer, etc.

+## Dependencies

+- TensorFlow
+- scikit-learn
+- Matplotlib
+- IPython
+- Pandas
+- PIL (Python Imaging Library)
+- TQDM
+- NumPy
+- Copy
+- PyTorch

+## Citation

+If you use or refer to this work, please cite the following research paper:

+**"UDR Fused Multimodal Approach for Disease Classification in Large-scale Dataset with Advanced CNNs"**

+[Sachin Mishra et. al, 6th International conference on ISMS 2023]